vikasverma1077/ICT/README.md

 ### Data Preprocessing

 The precomputed zca files are in data/cifar10/ .
-You can compute it yourself also by running the script python cifar10_zca.py to compute and save the ZCA for CIFAR10 in the folder data/cifar10/
+You can compute it yourself also by running the script python cifar10_zca.py.
+This will compute and save the ZCA for CIFAR10 in the folder data/cifar10/

 ### For reproducing results on Cifar10 with 4000 labeled data with CNN13 architechture